• Skip to primary navigation

 How much pork should I make?

 This is a question I used to struggle with often.
-On average you should plan on making ⅓-1/2 pound per person who is joining you for dinner.
+On average, you should make ⅓-1/2 pounds per person joining you for dinner.
 Note that, in general, any bone-in pork roast loses about 40% of its weight once cooked and shredded, pulled, or chopped.

-Both of these are from the same part of the pig, but they’re not quite the same.
+These are from the same part of the pig but are not quite the same.
 The butt is a meatier cut with more marbling.
 Marbling makes it a slightly more tender piece of meat.
 If you’re worried about the extra fat, don’t be.
 Much of it will cook off and only leave behind great flavor.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.